smartrent/elixir-styler/docs/module_directives.md

 ## Alias Lifting

-When a module with three parts is referenced two or more times, styler creates a new alias for that module and uses it.
+When a module with three parts is referenced two or more times, quokka creates a new alias for that module and uses it.

 ```elixir
 # Given